hubertwel/paragraph-similarity/README.md

 #### Print TP, FP, FN, TN
 In the next step, **I compute True Positives, False Positives, False Negatives and True Negatives from a confusion matrix of multiclass classification**. **True Positive (TP)** means that the actual value was positive and the model predicted a positive value. **False Positive (FP)** means that the actual value was negative, but the model predicted a positive value. **False Negative (FN)** means that the actual value was positive, but the model predicted a negative value.
 And **True Negative (TN)** means that the actual value was negative and the model predicted a negative value.

 The True Positives are simply the diagonal elements of the confusion matrix.
-The False Positives are the sum of the respective column without the diagonal element.
-The False Negatives are the sum of the respective row without the diagonal element.
-And the True Negatives are all other data points.
+The False Positives are the sum of the respective column values without the diagonal element.
+The False Negatives are the sum of the respective row values without the diagonal element.
+And the True Negatives are all other values.
 Therefore, the row and column that correspond to the respective class, should be deleted from the confusion matrix and then, all the remaining matrix values should be summed up.
 ```
 cm = confusion_matrix(y_test, y_pred)
 num_classes = len(unique_labels(y_test, y_pred))